Safety and Security

 In general, Campus Buildings are open for use Monday through Friday from 7:00 am to 11:00 pm.
 Many of the buildings and classrooms are not open on Saturdays and Sundays except for special events.
 The Switchboard and information center in the Hager Administration Building is always open and is staffed 24 hours a day, 7 days a week.

-Residence Halls are open until curfew as detailed in the Handbook for Residence Life and Community Life.
+Residence Halls are open until curfew as detailed in the Student Handbook.
 For access after curfew, the dormitories are equipped with I.D. card readers.
 A registered resident student, with an approved electronically coded I.D. card, may enter the dormitory by using his/her card.
 Should the reader malfunction or a card be misplaced, access may be gained by going to the Switchboard in the Hager Administration Building and contacting a Security Officer.
 Proof of identity will be required.

 Any Crime which is observed or of which a person has knowledge, must be reported immediately to the Security Officer on duty, to the Switchboard operator, or to the Campus Security Director on extension 2168.
 In the event the director is out of the office, he can be reached via the University Switchboard.